Quantum geometric tensors from sub-bundle geometry: Berry connection, shape operators, and derived quantities

 \subsection{Berry connection and shape operators}

 We start here by introducing the main geometric objects that describe the sub-bundle geometry.
-These are the projected covariant derivatives, directly related to the Berry connection, and the shape operators or the second fundamental forms, which describe the difference between $\nabla$ and the projected connections through the Weingarten equations \cite[p.
-35]{1999_Spivak_4}.
+These are the projected covariant derivatives, which are directly related to the Berry connection, and the shape operators or the second fundamental forms, which describe the difference between $\nabla$ and the projected connections via the Weingarten equations \cite[p.~35]{1999_Spivak_4}.